 Meanwhile, some people think that drinking pickle juice after exercise has health benefits.

 Bottom line: Small amounts of pickle juice are unlikely to have significant effects on exercise performance.

-Interestingly, recent research showed they could be resolved in a minute and a half by drinking 1.5 oz of pickle juice for every 100 lb (1 ml/kg) of body weight (7).
+A study from 2010 found that muscle cramps could be resolved in 1.5 minutes by drinking 1.5 oz of pickle juice for every 100 lb of body weight.

 The researchers suggested that something in the pickle juice might trigger a reflex in the mouth, sending a signal to the nerves to stop cramping.

 However, confirming this effect will require more research.